-Meanwhile, Inmas staff will be busy contacting employers and government agencies to develop internship projects.
-Internship placements will be prioritized by your performance and professionalism during the training events (see our Statement of Expectations), and also by the fit with available internship opportunities.
+Meanwhile, Inmas staff are busy contacting employers and government agencies to develop internship projects.
+Internship placements will be prioritized by your performance and professionalism during the training events (see our Statement of Expectations) and by geographic location in order to build sustainable links for participating departments.

-Summer internships that are arranged and funded through Inmas will come with a stipend of $5000 from our grant.
-The internship hosts will be expected to contribute an additional $3000 to the intern, making a total of $8000 for the 8 week/2 month internship.
+Summer internships that are arranged and funded through Inmas will come with a stipend of up to $5000 from our grant.
+Internship hosts make additional payments, so that interns receive a total of at least $8000 for the 8 week/2 month internship.
 The timing of the internship is usually somewhat flexible.

-Note: Inmas has funding for up to 30 internship placements in 2021, split equally between Inmas Midwest and Inmas Mid-Atlantic.
-If you performed well in training but we are not able to arrange a suitable internship placement, then you will have high priority for a placement in the following year.
+Note: Inmas has funding for up to 50 internship placements in 2023, split equally between Inmas Midwest and Inmas Mid-Atlantic.
+If you perform well in training but we are not able to arrange a suitable internship placement, then you will have high priority for a placement in the following year.